Loupau38/shapez-2-tools/bp fixer/README.md

   - Icon IDs get updated
   - Global wire receivers get updated to the new format
   - Painters and crystal generators get moved one tile to account for their layout change

+- If its version is less than 1091 (0.0.2) :
+  - The additional data of train stops and depots gets removed